 - Soda & Diet soda.
 Please see the BA diet rules #3 & #8.
 If you are trying to lean out, don’t drink your calories, otherwise you sir, are being an asshole.

 - Wheat, soy, & vegetable oils.
 Just incase you weren’t paying attention in the rules.

 - Pizza.
-Sorry, but picture a fat person and what they eat, invariably it is a pizza.
+Sorry, but picture an obese person and what they eat, invariably it is a pizza.
 I know it’s delicious, sorry.

 - Chips.
-It’s vegetable oils, and you eat too many once you start.
+It’s bathed vegetable oils, and you eat too many once you start.

 - Wheat.
-Yeah, it’s that bad that I listed it 2 extra times in this section.
+Yeah, I think it’s that bad that I listed it 2 extra times in this section.
 Stop being sick and fat, stop being an asshole.

 - If you sleep well, you can fast in the mornings.
 But it’s not always magic for everyone.
-Keeping your insulin levels low by not eating highly insulugenic proteins and carbs will see many of the same benefits as full fledged fasting: higher fat burning, better focus, autophage.
+Keeping your insulin levels low by not eating highly insulugenic proteins and carbs will see many of the same benefits as full fledged fasting: higher fat burning (maybe), better focus, increased autophage.
 If fasting fits your life and it’s “easy” for you to do, go for it.
-Otherwise, have my morning shake listed at the bottom of this or some other protein/fat combo.
+Otherwise, have a protein/fat combo.